allenlin90/programmingLearning/javascriptLearning/modernReactWithRedux/README.md

 ## Calling Action Creators from Components
 1. After we use `connect` to link the component with `Provider`, we'd like to update the `state` when the user clicks on a select button.
 1. Note that everytime we update data with `Redux`, we should use an `action creator`.
 The `connect` component can not only retrieve data from `store` in Redux system but also pass the action creator into the component, `SongList`, it connects.
 1. We import action creator `selectSong` from `actions` directory and pass it as the 2nd argument to `connect` as an object.
-Note that we use destructuring here that the property can be `{ selectSong: selectSong}`.
+Note that we use destructuring here that the regular syntax for the property can be `{ selectSong: selectSong}`.
 1. We then can use `this.props.selectSong` to access the action creator, so we pass this action creator to `onClick` event handler to update the `state` when the user clicks the button.
 1. Note that `mapStateToProps` will rerun every time when the component rerenders to get the latest `state`.
 Therefore, we can check the current `state` with `console.log()` in the function.
     ```js